 PhD Program Structure

 The PhD program is designed to be completed in four years of full-time work.
 It is primarily intended as the first step in an academic teaching career, although some of our graduates find employment in fields such as publishing, librarianship, or government.
-Recent PhDs are in tenurable positions at a number of Canadian and American universities.
+Recent PhDs are in tenurable positions at numerous universities in Canada, the United States, and around the world.
 Still others have secured research employment in government and universities in Canada or internationally.

 The PhD consists of: